 East vs West

-Far and Middle Eastern languages comprise of Japanese, Chinese, Maloyo Polenesian languages, Korean, Thai and Vietnamese.
+The eastern medicine or the Oriental medicine is constituted by the systems of Ayurveda, Chinese medicine, Traditional Tibetan Medicine and Traditional Korean medicine.
+Far and Middle Eastern languages comprise of Japanese, Chinese, Malaya, and Polynesian languages, Korean, Thai and Vietnamese.
 Indian languages comprise of Sanskrit, Hindi, other Indian dialects and Dravidian languages.

 The east and the west differ much when it comes to arts and architecture.
-The Renaissance art is known to have created waves in the west and it is true that several museums in the western countries have housed art pieces of the Renaissance period.
-The eastern art primarily comprises of musical and dance forms.
-Several dance forms can be seen in the eastern countries like Japan, Malaysia and Thailand.
-India is home to various dance and music systems.
-Thus we can see that the east and the west are laden with great number of differences between them.
+The Renaissance art is known to have created waves in the west, and it is true that several museums in the western countries have housed art pieces of the Renaissance period.
+Even when it comes to medication, the approach is much more scientific.
+When examining the culture, it is mostly individualistic.
+The emphasis laid on norms and value systems, ideas such as social stigma and caste systems are rare.
+Thus, we can see that the east and the west are laden with great number of differences between them.